-Obviously, the impact of COVID-19 on economic conditions during FY2020 and beyond remain to be seen.
+Obviously, the long-term impact of COVID-19 on economic conditions remains to be seen.
 As shown below, some data indicates that trends are moving in a positive direction; a full recovery will depend primarily on health conditions in the region and the world and an end to the pandemic.